Cleveland Pools: History

 The baths were originally built in approximately 1815, by a local builder called Newton, from John Pinch the elder's design, on the Duke of Cleveland's land, giving the site its name.
 They were intended as public pleasure baths, and are believed to be the oldest surviving outdoor swimming baths in England.
 The area of Bath to the north and east of the River Avon was undergoing development at the end of the 18th century and the beginning of the 19th, after the opening of Pulteney Bridge on land around Bathwick which had been owned by William Pulteney, 1st Earl of Bath.
 William Johnstone had inherited the land and planned to create a new town.
 It was foreseen that, along with the access provided by Pulteney Bridge and Great Pulteney Street, the eastern side of the Avon would become popular with speculators and developers, as Bath had become perhaps the most fashionable of the rapidly developing British spa towns, attracting many notable visitors.
 In the 18th century, Bath acquired its first purpose-built theatre, the Old Orchard Street Theatre.
 It was rebuilt as the Theatre Royal, along with the Grand Pump Room attached to the Roman Baths and assembly rooms.
 Master of ceremonies Beau Nash, who presided over the city's social life from 1705 until his death in 1761, drew up a code of behaviour for public entertainments.
 After 1789, the financial climate did not encourage further building, as the Panic of 1797, related to a period of deflation between 1793 and 1800, was followed by the Napoleonic Wars, which saw the Depression of 1807.
 These limited the proposed development of new housing in the area for some years.

 Map of Bath in 1818 showing both marl pits and the pools next to the river, in the top right.

 The river at Bathwick had been popular amongst the Bath working class for bathing, including nude bathing, which caused issues for Georgian society as the city grew.
-The Water Act 1801 prohibited nude bathing in the river and induced 85 private donors to put money into the construction of the baths.
+Section 34 of the Bathwick Act 1801 prohibited nude bathing in the river and induced 85 private donors to put money into the construction of the baths.